grahamwwilson/ClassExamples/ODEs/README.md

 ## pendArgs.py
 Used for passing arguments

-## myStepper.py
+## stepper.py
 Generic stepping algorithms
 and RHS gradient calculations for this simple pendulum problem.
 You should code up RK4 yourself.
+You could also add error estimates and adaptive step-size control.

 ## plot.py
 python3 plot.py